 I also knew at the time, with being a new mom, that I needed something other than farming to help bring an income to the family – preferably to make money from home.

 I was pretty limited in what I could do from home, because not having money means not being able to pay for internet, and also not having money to drive up to the library to use the internet – even if I had been able to go to a quiet public library wth a baby.

 But fortunately for me, I lived within walking distance of my mother, and she let me walk up and use her computer everyday, even though I’m pretty sure she was rolling her eyes behind my back at all my schemes to try making money from home.

-Eventually, it worked though, and this website your reading has become my family’s primary source of income. (my husband’s new holster business is running a pretty close second though!)
+Eventually, it worked though, and this website your reading has become my family’s primary source of income.

 Because you really can make money from home on the internet!